 The Master of Philosophy is a one-year research-only master's degree.
-It gives you the opportunity to undertake a research project of an applied or professional nature, under the supervision of AUT staff.
+It gives you the opportunity to undertake a research project of your interest, under the supervision of AUT staff.
 It can also serve as a pathway to more advanced research at doctoral level.